 This is the second book in a series I’m working on where the main character dies in the first chapter, stupidly, and meets someone dead from her past at the gates of entry into the next life.
 The character begs to return to life to address regrets and is granted the last week of her life to do over.
 Can she avoid death?
 Maybe sometimes.

-, Paige evades bullies by taking a shortcut along the rails during a snowstorm.
+In Death on Track, Paige evades bullies by taking a shortcut along the rails during a snowstorm.
 Working on the second draft (and by second, I really mean about the hundredth, only this one is as a result of feedback from writers) I wanted to find an actual location where this might have occurred.
 Here it is in summer, along Dundas Street.
 The mall nearby is unfortunately a strip of box stores.
 The high school, unbuilt and unnamed as yet.

 When visiting schools and conducting writing workshops, I’m often asked to address rewriting but usually in the sense of how hard we work at it and how many times.
 It makes it all seem like such a burden.